Tuesday, 29 October 2024

 1) St Helens.
 They have been in every finals series going back to the year 2000.
 Wigan are the closest, having missed out twice, in 2005 and 2006.

 2) Batley.
-They entered for the 2002 season and have been there up to and including 2024.
+Since its inception in 2003, they have been there every season up to and including 2024.
 Halifax ran them close but their first year was 2004.
+See an article on this achievement by clicking here.

 3) London Skolars.
 They were part of this league every year from 2003 to 2023, when they demoted themselves to a regional league.
 No other side comes close in terms of uninterrupted participation.